o-ran-sc/ric-plt-alarm-go/README.md

  * *AdditionalInfo*: Additional information given by the application
  * *IdentifyingInfo*: Identifying additional information, which is part of alarm identity

+ *ManagedObjectId* (mo), *SpecificProblem* (sp), *ApplicationId* (ap) and *IdentifyingInfo* (IdentifyingInfo) make up the identity of the alarm.
+All parameters must be according to the alarm definition, i.e. all mandatory parameters should be present, and parameters should have correct value type or be from some predefined range.
+Addressing the same alarm instance in a clear() or reraise() call is done by making sure that all four values are the same is in the original raise / reraise call.

 ## Alarm APIs
 * *Raise*: Raises the alarm instance given as a parameter
 * *Clear*: Clears the alarm instance given as a parameter, if it the alarm active
 * *Reraise*: Attempts to re-raise the alarm instance given as a parameter
 * *ClearAll*: Clears all alarms matching moId and appId given as parameters

+## Aux.
+Alarm APIs
+* *SetManagedObjectId*: Sets the default MOId
+* *SetApplicationId*: Sets the default AppId

 ## Example
 -------